csev/dj4e/assn/dj4e_install52.md

     Virtualenv: /home/drchuck/.ve52

 Replace `drchuck` with your account on PythonAnywhere.
+Note that we cannot use the tilde (`~`) in these path names because you are not logged in to a console.

-Set the Python version to your application to the version of Python that is in your virtual environment when you created it above.
-You can always go into your virtual environment and check the Python version in the Console / Shell:
+Go back to the console and set the Python version to your application to the version of Python that is in your virtual environment when you created it above.
+You can always go into your virtual environment and check the Python version in the console:

     source ~/.ve52/bin/activate
     python --version